Effective Facebook Ads

 I also recommend tracking your Ads for future reference so that you can rerun high performing Ads again in the future relatively easily.
 Facebook stores all past campaign history but creating a snapshot view in a spreadsheet can be a big time saver.

-Think long-term
+Think long-term for Effective Facebook Ads

-Need help with mastering your Facebook Ads?
+Need help mastering your Facebook Ads?

 The next round of my Online Course is opening which includes an entire module on Facebook & Instagram Ads.